spearwolf/shadow-objects/packages/rainbow-line/README.md

 Copyright &copy; 2024 by [Wolfger Schramm](mailto:wolfger@spearwolf.de?subject=[GitHub]%20@spearwolf/offscreen-display).

-The source code is licensed under the [Apache-2.0 License](./LICENSE).
+The source code and npm package is licensed under the [Apache-2.0 License](./LICENSE).

 <small>have fun!</small>